 - Currency: US Dollar

-The US is a country in North America, sharing land border with Cuba (via its military base in Guantanamo Bay), Canada and Mexico.
+The US is a country in North America, sharing a land border with Cuba (via its military base in Guantanamo Bay), Canada, and Mexico.

-The US is very large country, it is the third country in the world by the area, behind Russia and Canada.
+The US is a very large country, it is the third country in the world by area, behind Russia and Canada.

-As with many countries, your passport must be valid for at least three months after you complete visit to the USA, so please plan ahead.
-Most of world countries require visa for tourist visit to the US, and there is a number of countries that have Visa Waiver Program (VWP) agreement with the US.
+As with many countries, your passport must be valid for at least three months after you complete your visit to the USA, so please plan ahead.
+Most of the world countries require a visa for a tourist visit to the US, and there is a number of countries that have a Visa Waiver Program (VWP) agreement with the US.
 Citizens of these countries still have to apply online via ESTA (Electronic System for Travel Authorization) to be authorized to enter the country.

 Getting to the US can be done via dozens of international airports, such as New York (JFK), Los Angeles (LAX), Washington DC (IAD), Las Vegas (LAS), Chicago (ORD), to name just a few.
 You can also travel from Canada or Mexico if you are traveling from there, both via air or by car or a bus.

-If you are adventurous, you can reach the US from Europe by ship, such is Queen Mary 2, traveling from England, and it takes six to seven days.
+If you are adventurous, you can reach the US from Europe by ship, such as Queen Mary 2, traveling from England, and it takes six to seven days.

 Check flights and hotel offers for the United States:

-The US is very diverse in what is offered for accommodation, whether it is a hotel, motel, AirBnB or high end lodging.
-Everything depends on two factors: where exactly in the US you will be traveling (remember, there are 50 states, each on the size of average country) and what is your lodging preference, including your budget.
+The US is very diverse in what is offered for accommodation, whether it is a hotel, motel, Airbnb, or high-end lodging.
+Everything depends on two factors: where exactly in the US you will be traveling (remember, there are 50 states, each on the size of the average country) and what is your lodging preference, including your budget.

-Here is some unusual recommendations for lodging in the US, including circus, wigwam, caravan and underwater room:
+Here are some unusual recommendations for lodging in the US, including circus, wigwam, caravan, and underwater room:

 There is a still cheap option of hostels throughout the USA, check it out here, suitable for budget (and young) travelers.

-Moving around US is equivalent of moving around entire Europe, due to the size.
-Air travel would be preferred way of travel between cities and states, due to distance and basically quite cheap air tickets.
+Moving around the US is equivalent to moving around entire Europe, due to the size.
+Air travel would be the preferred way of travel between cities and states, due to distance and basically quite cheap air tickets.
 You can use buses for short and medium distances, which is good for sightseeing and it is relatively cheaper.
-Trains are not that cheap in comparison with speed as US doesn’t have fast train service like in Europe or Japan.
+Trains are not that cheap in comparison with speed as the US doesn’t have fast train services like in Europe or Japan.

-Due to a globalization, most of American brands are available worldwide, including food, but it is worth tasting it from the original source.
-Each US state has its own cuisine and flavors and there is truly diverse offering.
+Due to globalization, most American brands are available worldwide, including food, but it is worth tasting it from the original source.
+Each US state has its own cuisine and flavors and there is a truly diverse offering.